tnevolin/mom_unit_mod/README.md

 ### Magicians

-* High Men Magicians are more expensive due to their increased figure count.
-* Other races Magicians (except Warlocks) have +1 to their ranged attack.
+* Magicians (except High Men and Warlocks) have +1 to their ranged attack.
 Otherwise, they do not seem worth infrastructure investment.

 ## Heroes